All Products

 Send Message

-Send Message Alias: The name displayed on the anchor point of the blueprint node.
+Sent message alias: The name displayed on the anchor point of the blueprint node.

-Other configurations for the screen where the websocket-pro node is located.
+Other configurations for the screen where the WebSocket-pro node is located.

-Anchor configuration
+Anchor point configuration

 Event/Action